 Notice - CORMARK SECURITIES INC., WILLIAM JEFFREY KENNEDY, MARC JUDAH BISTRICER, and SALINE INVESTMENTS LTD., File No. 2022-24

-TORONTO, Nov.
-30, 2023 /CNW/ - The Tribunal issued its Reasons and Decision and an Order in the above-named matter.
+TORONTO, Dec.
+5, 2023 /CNW/ - The following merits hearing dates have changed in the above-named matter:

-A copy of the Reasons and Decision and the Order dated November 29, 2023 are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat